sfc-aqua/Qsafari/README.md

 # Qsafari

-Quantum algorithm safari is a series of implementable Quantum Algorithms.
+Quantum algorithm safari is a series of executable Quantum Algorithms.
 This project is for mainly new comers of AQUA.

 ## Reccomend